-When building a business, you’ll want to follow a best-practice legal strategy that protects your interests, while fielding new business relationships.
+When building a company, you’ll want to follow a best-practice legal strategy that protects your interests as an entrepreneur, while fielding new business relationships.
 For this, you’ll want a suite of contracts that accurately reflect your business, its goals, and the service it intends to deliver - something that many template contracts just won’t be able to do.

 Depending on the business structure you choose, it’s highly likely you’ll need a board of directors to support you in guiding the company’s future.
 However, building your board is easier said than done.
 From tackling Companies House registrations to building bespoke Articles of Association, you’ll need to consider a host of matters when developing your board.

-Have you sought investment?
-In which case, your investors may seek board representation to protect their interests.
+Have you sought funding?
+In this case, your investors may seek board representation to protect their interests.
 Before doling out a seat at the table, ask yourself whether investors are the best fit for the post, or whether there are individuals better suited to the task.
 Your board should represent your strategic vision, alongside accurately reflecting your market’s needs.

 Often, businesses will fall into the trap of having a board that inadequately represents its people.
 While great strides are being made in terms of gender representation, much remains to be done to create truly diverse boards.
 Consider the avenues available to you in building a diverse team, and the impacts a diverse board can have on your business.
 According to a Diversity Study by Merit500, firms are 33% more likely to experience industry-leading profitability if their executive teams represent more cultural and ethnic minorities.